-The patient is a woman in her early 30s who sought medical care in Missouri after recent travel to Haiti for a one-week missionary trip.
-Three days after returning she had a fever, myalgia, and arthralgia.
-Tests for dengue and chikungunya virus were performed and were positive for dengue IgG, and negative for dengue IgM antibodies.
-Both IgM and IgG antibodies tests were negative for the chikungunya virus.
+The patient is in her early 30s and sought medical care in Missouri after recently traveling to Haiti for a one-week missionary trip.
+Three days after returning, she had a fever, myalgia, and arthralgia.
+Tests for dengue and chikungunya virus were performed, and she was positive for dengue IgG and negative for dengue IgM antibodies.
+Both IgM and IgG antibody tests were negative for the chikungunya virus.
 The patient was diagnosed with dengue fever and placed on bed rest with acetaminophen.

-After 3 weeks the patient still had joint pain in her hands and feet.
+After 3 weeks, the patient still had joint pain in her hands and feet.
 Repeat laboratory tests for dengue and chikungunya were performed.
-This time tests were positive for chikungunya IgM and IgG antibodies.
-Dengue IgM and IgG antibodies were negative.
+This time, tests were positive for chikungunya IgM and IgG antibodies, while Dengue IgM and IgG antibodies were negative.
 She was referred to a rheumatologist for pain management.

 This case points out the difficulty in diagnosing both chikungunya and dengue infections.